ngx-translate/core/README.md

 ##### AoT

-If you want to configure a custom `TranslateLoader` while using [AoT compilation](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html) or [Ionic 2](http://ionic.io/), you must use an exported function instead of an inline function.
+If you want to configure a custom `TranslateLoader` while using [AoT compilation](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html) or [Ionic](http://ionic.io/), you must use an exported function instead of an inline function.

 ```ts
 export function createTranslateLoader(http: Http) {